kelnos/slox/README.md

 * I've implemented type coercions for concatenating strings and numbers.
 * I've made it a runtime error to divide by zero.
-* My scanner preserves comments (though the parser & interpreter barf when encountering them).
+* My scanner preserves comments, and strips them after scanning but before parsing.
+It even supports nested multiline comments.
 * Typical of Scala programs, I eschew using `null` as the internal representation of Lox's `nil`, and instead repesent it as a distict type of literal.